morenm14/mario-moreno-p1/README.md

 ### Feature List
    - The page will contain:
    - A title.
-   - Author,
+   - Author.
    - Date.
    - A main picture.
-   - cover art for the playlist
+   - cover art for the playlist.
    - The name of the playlist.
    - A brief description.
-   - Who created the playlist
+   - Who created the playlist.
-   - The number of songs in the playlist
+   - The number of songs in the playlist.
    - The number of likes/followers of the playlist.
    - The tile of the playlist will link to the actual playlist.